cdlewis/cdlewis.github.com/pages/past_work/02-index.md

 ## [Projects at IMGE/MGA](http://www.mgofa.com)

 I've had the opportunity to work  on a lot of cool projects with some really talented people during my time at IMGE and MGA.
+If this sounds like something you'd be interested in doing, [we're always hiring](http://http://mgofa.com/careers/).

 'Create Your Own $10' was in response to reports that a women would be featured on the new $10 bill.
 It runs on NodeJS/Express and uses Amazon S3 to store the images.